 The overall purpose of the REDLG program is to promote rural economic development and job creation projects.
 The program is designed to encourage rural electric and telecommunications utilities to promote rural economic development and job creation by providing funding through loans and grants.
-The funds provided by the REDLG program must them be used to help finance projects such as business start-up costs, business expansion, community development, and business incubator projects.
+The funds provided by the REDLG program must then be used to help finance projects such as business start-up costs, business expansion, community development, and business incubator projects.

 This program contains two sub-programs that administer funding opportunities.
 They are the REDLoan program and the REDGrant program.
 To apply for either program, entities must contact their Rural Development State Office.